JRMfer/Project/PROCESS.md

 Also need to smoothen the update for the sunburst when season and/or position of the dataset are changed.
 This could be done by extending the options at the end of the hierachy (not only size, but also keys for the season/position asked).

+# Day 13:

+Solved the update of the sunburst by calling the tween function after redrawing the sunburst (already with a merge update).

+Completed tooltip line chart, also correct after update. it now shows the total transfer fees in that season together with the corresponding top 3 transfers.

+Added a legend to the data map based on the sequential color scheme.

+Made a start with a modal for a explanation about the dashboard.